 Megan Alpert, MSEd, LPCC, Director

 Megan is a master’s level therapist with substantial experience working in the interpersonal violence prevention and support field.
 Previously, Megan volunteered as a medical advocate at the Boston Area Rape Crisis Center responding to seven area Boston hospitals to support survivors through Sexual Assault Forensic Exams.
-The bulk of Megan’s professional experience comes from working for the military in their Sexual Assault Prevention & Response (SAPR) programs as victim advocate, case manager, and director.
+The bulk of Megan’s professional experience comes from working for the military in the Sexual Assault Prevention & Response (SAPR) programs as victim advocate, case manager, and director.
 Megan was recognized for her outstanding work piloting Naval Station Norfolk’s legal advocacy program and was one of the youngest Sexual Assault Response Coordinators in the world at the time of her appointment.
 Additionally, Megan has served the City of Norfolk community through outreach with their homeless population as well as through work at the LGBT Center of Hampton Roads as a therapist.
-Megan holds her B.S. degree in Psychology from Northeastern University (Go Sox!) and her M.S.Ed. degree in Counseling from Old Dominion University.
-In her copious spare time (read: sarcasm), she loves to swing dance, read, and pretend to be good at karaoke.
+Megan holds her Bachelor of Science degree in Psychology from Northeastern University (Go Sox!) and her Masters of Science in Education degree in Counseling from Old Dominion University.
+Megan also volunteers as a crisis counselor on the Crisis Text Line and works as a weekend therapist at Denver Springs Behavioral Health Center.
+In her precious spare time , she loves to swing dance, read, play with her felines, and engage in copious Netflix binges with her partner.

 Violence Prevention Peer Educators (VPEs):